The Aim of the Scout Association

 We recommend that you obtain a larger size sweatshirt than you normally would to allow it to fit throughout your child’s career in Beavers.

-Our 6th Ramsgate group scarf, which is white, can be purchased from the Section Leader, priced £4.
+Our 6th Ramsgate group scarf, which is white, can be purchased from the Section Leader, priced £5.
 Your Beaver will need this on the night they are invested.
 This price includes Activity Book for your beavers scouting journey.

 The badges and woggle that your Beaver will need are supplied by us free of charge.
 However if your Beaver loses a badge or woggle, we do make a small charge to cover the cost of a replacement.